Legal Advice for Health Care — 123 results

 This guide will discuss the use of advance health-care directives in California, powers of attorney for health care, and directives to physicians.
 Julie's Story In 2003 we had a client who... more

-Written by attorney Julie Rice, 11 months ago.
+Written by attorney Julie Rice, about 1 year ago.

 This is guide about what is an Advance Directive for Health Care and gives information so a person can determine if an Advance Directive for Health Care is appropriate for them under their... more